zxc916684603/ecs/intl.en-US/Product Introduction/Block storage/ECS disk encryption.md

 Encryption and decryption are performed on the host that runs the ECS instance, so the data transmitted from the ECS instance to the cloud disk is encrypted.

-ECS disk encryption supports all available cloud disks \(basic cloud disks, ultra cloud disks, and SSD cloud disks\) and shared block storage \(ultra and SSD\).
+ECS disk encryption supports all available cloud disks \(basic cloud disks, ultra cloud disks, SSD cloud disks, and ESSD cloud disks\) and shared block storage \(ultra shared block storage and SSD shared block storage\).

 ECS disk encryption supports all available instance types.
+ECS disk encryption is supported in all regions.

 ## ECS disk encryption dependencies {#dependencies .section}

-The ECS disk encryption function depends on the [Key Management Service \(KMS\)](https://www.alibabacloud.com/help/doc-detail/28935.htm) in the same region.
+ECS disk encryption is dependent on the [Key Management Service \(KMS\)](https://www.alibabacloud.com/help/doc-detail/28935.htm) in the same region.
 However, you are not required to perform any additional operations in the KMS console, unless you want to perform separate KMS operations.

 The first time you use the ECS disk encryption function when you are creating ECS instances or cloud disks, you must follow the prompts to authorize and activate KMS.
 Otherwise, you cannot create encrypted cloud disks or instances with encrypted disks.

 If you use an API or the CLI to use the ECS disk encryption function, such as [CreateInstance](../../../../intl.en-US/API Reference/Instances/CreateInstance.md#) or [CreateDisk](../../../../intl.en-US/API Reference/Disk/CreateDisk.md#), you must first activate KMS on the Alibaba Cloud website.

-The first time you encrypt a disk in a given region, Alibaba Cloud automatically creates a [Customer Master Key \(CMK\)](https://www.alibabacloud.com/help/doc-detail/28936.htm) in the KMS region, exclusively for ECS.
+The first time you encrypt a disk in a given region, Alibaba Cloud automatically creates a Customer Master Key \(CMK\) in the KMS region, exclusively for ECS.
 You cannot delete this CMK and can query it in the KMS console.

 ## Key management for ECS disk encryption {#kms .section}

-The ECS disk encryption function handles key management for you.
+ECS disk encryption handles key management for you.
 Each new cloud disk is encrypted by using a unique 256-bit key \(derived from the CMK\).
 This key is also associated with all snapshots created from this cloud disk and any cloud disks subsequently created from these snapshots.
 These keys are protected by the key management infrastructure of Alibaba Cloud provided by KMS.
 This approach implements strong logical and physical security controls to prevent unauthorized access.
 Your data and the associated keys are encrypted by using an industry standard AES-256 algorithm.

 You cannot change the CMK associated with encrypted cloud disks and snapshots.

 The key management infrastructure of Alibaba Cloud conforms to the recommendations in \(NIST\) 800-57 and uses cryptographic algorithms that comply with the \(FIPS\) 140-2 standard.

-Each Alibaba Cloud account has a unique CMK for ECS product in each region.
-This key is separate from the data and stored in a system protected by strict physical and logical security controls.
-Each encrypted disk uses an encryption key unique to the specific disk and its snapshots.
+Each Alibaba Cloud account has a unique CMK for ECS products in each region.
+This key is separate from the data and is stored in a system protected by strict physical and logical security controls.
+Each encrypted disk uses an encryption key that is unique to the specific disk and its snapshots.
 The encryption key is created from and encrypted by the CMK for the current user in the current region.
 The disk encryption key is only used in the memory of the host that runs your ECS instance.
 The key is never stored in plaintext in any permanent storage media \(such as a disk\).

 ## Fees {#section_r4l_5r5_q8y .section}